txt/plm18/doc/review10.md

 Q1.
 A macro is a program called at loadtime to expand smaller things to bigger things, give two examples why this is useful.

 Q2a.
-Languages such as C and assembly language have rudimentary text based macro systems, how do these macro work?
-How does these macros methods handle the scoope varilbles?
+Languages such as C and assembly language have rudimentary text based macro systems, how do these macros work?
+How do these macros methods handle the scoope varilbles?
 Do these macro systems have access to the semantics of the underlying language?

 Q2b.
 In the following code, there is a problem in `msg`, what is the problem?